-We’re baking cookies just now, but we’d love to take time out to tell you about some of our favorite recipes, household hints, entertaining ideas, and Web finds.
-The ol’ kitchen table is the best place for sharing such things with friends – so grab some coffee, pull up a chair, and let’s have a good old-fashioned chat.
+We’re baking cookies right now, but we’d love to take time out to tell you about some of our favorite recipes, household hints, entertaining ideas, and Web finds.
+The ol’ kitchen table is the best place for sharing such things with friends – so grab a cuppa, pull up a chair, and let’s have a good old-fashioned chat.

-Nana’s kitchen can be the most wonderful place on a rainy day.
-Sometimes on a dark, stormy day, with the rain making little rivers down the window pane, it’s much too wet to go outside.
+Our kitchen can be the most wonderful place on a rainy day.
+Sometimes, when it’s dark ‘n stormy, with the rain making little rivulets down the window pane, it’s much too wet to go outside.
 So we just come in the kitchen and bake up a storm.
 It’s very hard to have the “Rainy Day – Nothin’ To Do Blues” with the smell of a cake or a pie making your nose twitch and your mouth water.

 “Life is like an onion,

 you peel off one layer at at time

 Finish every day and be done with it.